jdemario27/Yelp-with-auto-layout/README.md

 #### REQUIRED (10pts)
 - [X] User can view and scroll through a list of Yelp restaurants.
+- [X] User can click on a restaurant and read a detail view of that specific restaurant
+- [X] Implements auto layout to work with a variety of screen sizes and orientations

 #### BONUS
 - [X] User can see star ratings of each Yelp restaurant.